Tax Day is gone, but the tax fun keeps rolling along!

-Sure, some of us got extension to file our 1040s by Oct.
+Sure, some of us got an extension to file our 1040s by Oct.
 15.

-And other will likely discover they need to correct an entry or two and will amend their 2018 taxes sometime this year.
+And others will likely discover they need to correct an entry or two and will amend their 2018 taxes sometime this year.

 But for the most part, it's time to focus on what we can and should do for the rest of 2019 to limit or reduce this year's tax bill.